Public Health Guidance for School Communities

 - Hold group meetings such as parent-teacher conferences, staff meetings, and curriculum planning virtually.

 - Implement strategies to increase adult-adult physical distance in time and space, such as staggered drop-offs and pickups, and outside drop-offs and pickups when weather allows.
 Discourage parents from entering the school building.

 - Use physical barriers, such as plexiglass, in reception areas and employee workspaces where the environment does not accommodate physical distancing.

-- Discourage congregating in shared spaces, such as staff lounge areas.
+Discourage congregating in shared spaces, such as staff lounge areas, even if fully vaccinated.